Best Of19 min read

 Cons:

-• Can feel overwhelming at scale without good admin governance
+• Can feel overwhelming at scale without solid admin setup

 • Guest/external user permissions are limited on lower tiers